DIY Project Bag with a Vinyl Window

 - Medium weight to heavy weight fusible interfacing to give the backside some stiffness: 15 inch x 15 inch

 Cut the Different Fabric Pieces for the Project

 - Lining fabric: 1 piece 15 by 15 inch + 1 small piece of 8 by 2 inch for the handle

 - Outside fabric : 1 piece 15 by 15 inch + 3 strips: 15 by 2 inch + 2 strips 11 by 2 inch

-Cut a couple of 1 inch wide tissue paper strips.
-I use those to sew over the vinyl easily.
+Also, cut a couple of 1-inch wide tissue paper strips.
+I use those to sew over the vinyl easily later on.

-Apply the interfacing onto the lining fabric.
-I used a mid-weight fusible interfacing.
+Apply interfacing onto the lining fabric.
+I use a mid-weight fusible interfacing.
 If you want, you can also add batting and quilt the big outside fabric piece and lining to one another.

 Make the handle.
 Sew the long sides together, right sides facing each other.
 Turn right-side out and iron flat.
 Sew the 2 ends onto the lining, right in the middle of one edge.
 Look at the picture below to see how you can do this.